Granite City, Illinois: Early settlement

 The area was settled much earlier than Granite City's official founding.
-In the early 19th century, settlers began to farm the rich, fertile grounds to the east of St. Louis.
+In the early 19th century, settlers began to farm the rich, fertile grounds east of St. Louis.
 Around 1801, the area had the establishment of Six Mile Settlement, a farming area that occupied the area of present-day Granite City, 6 miles (10 km) from St. Louis.
-Soon after, around 1806, the National Road was to be constructed through the area, but it was never completed.
+Around 1806, the National Road was to be constructed through the area, but it was not completed.
 By 1817, the area became known as Six Mile Prairie, to distinguish it from Six Mile Township.
 By 1854, the first railroad was built.
 In 1856, the area known as Six Mile was changed to Kinder.

 Graniteware

 Granite City was founded in 1896 to be a planned company city similar to Pullman, Illinois, by German immigrant brothers Frederick G. Niedringhaus and William Niedringhaus for their graniteware kitchen-supplies factory.

 Since 1866, the Niedringhaus brothers had been operating the St. Louis Stamping Company, an iron works company, that made kitchen utensils in St. Louis, Missouri.
 In the 1870s, William discovered an enamelware process in Europe whereby metal utensils could be coated with enamel to make them lighter and more resistant to oxidation.
 At the time, most enamelware was usually just one color, as the additions of any colors to the process was inefficient.
-On June 1, 1878, William applied for Patent 207543 to improve the efficiency whereby a pattern could be applied to enamelware while the enamel was still wet simply by placing a thin piece of paper with an oxidized pattern on top of it.
-The paper would fall off in the drying process and the pattern would be embedded.
+On June 1, 1878, William applied for Patent 207543 for a method whereby a pattern could be applied to enamelware while the enamel was still wet by placing a thin piece of paper with an oxidized pattern on top of it.
+The paper fell off in the drying process and the pattern was embedded.
 The brothers' pattern made the utensils resemble granite.
 The resulting product was enormously popular.

 The brothers opened the Granite Iron Rolling Mills in St. Louis to provide tin (imported from Wales) to its prospering kitchen supplies manufacturer.
 The imported tin had a $22 per ton tariff.

 Frederick ran for Congress in Missouri in 1888.
-During his one term in the 51st Congress, he successfully urged the passage of a new tariff of 50% of value on imported iron and tin.
+During his term in the 51st Congress, he successfully urged the passage of a new tariff of 50% of value on imported iron and tin.
 With the increased tariff, the U.S. steel industry (including their iron plant) took off.

 As they planned expansion of their Bessemer process steel works, they were blocked by the city of St. Louis, which did not want the expansion.
 Also, the Terminal Railroad Association of St. Louis planned to tax coal crossing the Mississippi River into Missouri.

-Another large factory in the city was owned by the Commonwealth Steel Company, a business founded on philanthropic principles in 1901 and acquired by the General Steel Castings Corporation in 1929.